College of Coastal Georgia: Expansion in early 2000s

-On May 7, 2011, the college conferred the first ever baccalaureate degrees.
-In July 2011, the college opened the new $12 million student center that includes dining areas, the campus bookstore with a cafe, and a theater; as well as study and recreational areas for students.

-The college also opened a 352-bed residential building at the cost $14 million, as the college's first student housing structure in August 2011.
+On May 7, 2011, the college conferred its first baccalaureate degrees.
+Two months later, the college opened the new $12 million student center that includes dining areas, the campus bookstore with a cafe, and a theater; as well as study and recreational areas for students.
+And one month following that new building, the college opened a 352-bed residential building as the college's first student housing structure.
 The three-story building features suite-style dorms with individual bedrooms connected to a common living area.

-In March 2011, it was announced that the House Appropriations Committee of Georgia approved $7.6 million for a 30,000 sqft classroom and laboratory building, known as the Correll Teacher Education and Learning Center (CTELC).
+In 2011, the House Appropriations Committee of Georgia approved $7.6 million for a 30,000 sqft classroom and laboratory building, known as the Correll Teacher Education and Learning Center (CTELC).
 Opened in January 2013, the new building is connected to the Jones Science Building and Academic Commons North and the two older buildings were renovated as part of the project.
 CTELC includes space for teacher education classes and is located in close proximity to the Brunswick High School, located just off the campus, allowing education majors access to teaching practicum opportunities and helping to facilitate early college entrance for high school students.
 The building also has multiple high-tech classrooms for other subjects.
 The opening of CTELC marked an end to the rapid growth on campus.

 2010s to Present

 In 2019, the Clara Wood Gould Memorial Library underwent a renovation which was funded by the University System of Georgia.
 This project added 3,025 square feet to the library building and remodeled the original 30,998 square feet.

 In 2023, the Georgia State Legislature approved a $16 million project to expand the Hugh and Miriam Nunnally Health and Sciences building on the Brunswick campus.
 The groundbreaking ceremony for the expansion took place on June 10, 2025.

-In April 2024, a ground breaking ceremony was held for the Performing Arts Center which will be located on the south side of campus.
-The project had been on and off again for years due to financial issues and the COVID pandemic.
+In April 2024, construction began on the Performing Arts Center on the south side of campus.
+The project had been on-and-off-again for years due to financial issues and the COVID pandemic.